What Type of Specialized Insurance Do Life Science Companies Need?

 Because every life science insurance company has a variety of products or services they provide, there isn't a one size fits all “life science insurance coverage.”
 You may also have additional unique insurance requirements.
 However, your standard policies can be expanded to encompass your startup’s specific needs.
 If you only purchase a basic general liability or errors and omissions insurance, you will have coverage, but it likely will not be the right coverage.
 It is analogous to how a standard homeowners insurance policy doesn't cover flood damage, and a separate policy for that must be purchased.

 For example, it’s necessary to have insurance coverage for clinical trials.
 If your general liability policy doesn't cover clinical trials, you more than likely won't be able to run your trial.
-Additionally, if a digital health company is giving medical advice, it creates some medical malpractice exposure, and there would be a need for malpractice insurance.
+Additionally, if a HealthTech company is giving medical advice, it creates some medical malpractice exposure, and there would be a need for malpractice insurance.

 How highly regulated are life science and biotech industries?